imrand-dev/art-of-readable-code/chapters/2-packing-information-into-names.md

   pass
 ```

 The word `get` doesn’t really say much.
-Does this method get a page from a local cache, from a database, or from the Internet?
-If it’s from the Internet,
-a more specific name might be `FetchPage()` or `DownloadPage()`.
+Does this method get a page from a local cache, a database, or the Internet?
+If it’s from the Internet, a more specific name might be `fetch_page()` or `download_page()`.

 Here’s an example of a BinaryTree class: